 Note: an automated message is not a replacement for an actual person responding to their request.
 You should still try to get back to them as fast as you can.
 A great way to understand how your support team is working and whether you need to increase the number of personnel you hire is to look at the correlation between ‘number of support tickets' and ‘first response time’.

-If your first response time decreases as the number of tickets increases, you can infer that you need more people manning your help desk.
+If your first response time increases as your number of tickets increases, you can infer that you need more people manning your help desk.

 However, if your first response time decreases (or stays the same) as the number of tickets increases, you can infer that you have a system in place that allows your help desk to scale effectively.